growthbook/growthbook-flutter/README.md

 newSdkInstance.setRefreshHandler(CacheRefreshHandler refreshHandler); // Get Callbacks when SDK refreshed its cache newSdkInstance.setStickyBucketService(StickyBucketService? stickyBucketService); // This function creates a sticky bucket service. newSdkInstance.setFeatureUsageCallback(GBFeatureUsageCallback featureUsageCallback);   // Setter for featureUsageCallback.
 A callback that will be invoked every time a feature is viewed.

-// This function configures the cache directory used by the application to the designated directory type.
-// Subsequent cache-related operations will target this directory.
-// Setting system cache directory: DefaultCacheDirectoryWrapper(CacheDirectoryType.caches)
-// Custom cache directory: DefaultCacheDirectoryWrapper(CacheDirectoryType.customPath, customCachePath: "/your custom path") newSdkInstance.setCacheDirectory(CacheDirectoryWrapper systemDirectory);

 await newSdkInstance.initialize();